311Volt/lpg-engine/README.md

 ## Goals

-This engine is meant to power an unnanounced game that I'm developing.
+This engine is meant to power an unannounced game that I'm developing.
 As such, it will be designed specifically to provide a sense of "uniqueness" that would not be likely to emerge from a game made using a mainstream engine.
 This is to be achieved by:

 - employing a number of uncommon/unorthodox rendering techniques
 - experimentation within the basic ideas of game engine design

-These ideas were born from the observation that video games - especially low-budget ones - are generally shaped by technical limitations as much as anything else.
+These ideas were born from the observation that video games - especially low-budget ones - are generally shaped by technical (and in particular, architectural) limitations as much as anything else.

 LPG Engine also aims to: